Stefan Dušan: Legacy

 Stefan Dušan was the most powerful Serbian ruler in the Middle Ages and remains a folk hero to Serbs.
 Dušan, a contemporary of England's Edward III, is regarded with the same reverence as the Bulgarians feel for Tsar Simeon I, the Poles for Sigismund I the Old, and the Czechs for Charles IV.
 According to Steven Runciman, he was "perhaps the most powerful ruler in Europe" during the 14th century.
 His state was a rival to the regional powers of Byzantium and Hungary, and it encompassed a large territory, which would also be his empire's greatest weakness.
 By nature a soldier and a conqueror, Dušan also proved to be very able but nonetheless feared ruler.
 His empire however, slowly crumbled at the hands of his son, as regional aristocrats distanced from the central rule.

 The aim of restoring Serbia as an Empire it once was, was one of the greatest ideals of Serbs, living both in the Ottoman and Austro-Hungarian lands.
 In 1526, Jovan Nenad, in the style of Dušan, proclaimed himself Emperor, when ruling a short-lived state of Serbian provinces under the crown of Hungary.

 The Realm of the Slavs, written by Ragusian historian Mavro Orbin (l. ca. 1550–1614), saw Emperor Dušan's actions and works positively.
 The book served as the primary source about early history of South Slavs at the time and most of the western historians drew their information on the Slavs from it.
 Early Serbian historians, even though they wrote according to the sources, were influenced by the ideas of the time they lived in.
 They made efforts to harmonize with two different traditions: one from brevets and public documents and other from genealogies and narrative writings.
 Of early historians, most information came from Jovan Rajić (1726–1801), who wrote fifty pages about Dušan's life.
 Rajić's work had great influence on Serbian culture of that time, and for decades it was the main source of information about Serbian history.

+During the First Serbian Uprising, the rebels adopted the Nemanjić dynasty coat of arms and the Governing Council held sessions in 1805 in Smederevo, "the capital of our despots and emperors", below Emperor Stefan Dušan's portrait.
+Karađorđe's Serbia's political ambitions were based on romantic ideals in restoring the medieval Serbian state broken by the Battle of Kosovo (1389) and lost to the Ottoman Empire.
+Editor of Almanac Georgije Mihailović included a portrait of Karađorđe in a 1808 issue.
+A baroque portrait of Emperor Stefan Dušan was distributed in the Military Frontier and Serbia.

 After the restoration of Serbia in the 19th century, continuity with the Serbian Middle Ages was accentuated, particularly of its greatest moment – during Emperor Dušan.
 A political agenda, as with a restoration of his Empire, would find its place in the political programmes of the Principality of Serbia, notably the Načertanije by Ilija Garašanin.